deckhouse/sds-local-volume/docs/README.md

 ### Preparing nodes for storage provisioning

-To create storage on nodes, it's necessary for the `sds-local-volume-csi-node` pods to be running on the selected nodes.
+To create storage on nodes, it's necessary for the `csi-node` pods to be running on the selected nodes.

 By default, the pods will be scheduled on all nodes in the cluster.
 You can verify their presence using the command: